captainroy-hy/RudrX/design/vela-core/apply-once-only.md

 Thus, the changes we made to the Deployment before will also be eliminated.

 The same mechanism also works for Trait as well as Workload.

+## Apply Once Only Force

+Based on the same mechanism as `apply-once-only`, `apply-once-only-force` allows to skip creating a workload that has already been DELETED from the cluster if its spec is not changed. `apply-once-only-force` is disabled by default.